 John became a voice-over for documentaries and training films but gradually moved more onto the production side, dealing especially with special effects.
 He worked on a number of big budget movies including Revenge of the

-Pink Panther, Alien, The Empire Strikes Back, Return of the Jedi, The Fifth Element and Dune.
-He even made a brief appearance in this last film, thanks to that Equity membership, playing a five star general.
+Pink Panther, Alien, The Empire Strikes Back, Return of the Jedi, The Fifth Element and the David Lynch version of Dune.
+He even made a brief appearance in this last film, thanks to that Equity membership, playing a five

 He continued his interest in radio and for some years was heard on Blast 1386, Thames Valley University Reading Campus Radio.

 John was a great help to your webmaster, providing support, information and many items of memorabilia for The Pirate Radio Hall of Fame for which we are very grateful.